Parties in Ohio bribery probe concede cash, deny wrongdoing - WHIZ News

 “We’ve been in a place with money in politics for awhile where the scandal isn’t a paper bag of money in a dark alleyway, but the scandal is what’s legal,” said Ian Vandewalker, senior counsel in the Brennan Center’s Democracy Program.

 Sheila Krumholz, executive director of the Center for Responsive Politics, said her organization is watching the sweeping federal racketeering case in Ohio to see if it clarifies the law around dark money organizations: “It may be legal.
-We shall see.”
+We shall see.
+Even some things that are legal strike average people as sketchy.”

 The latest FirstEnergy and Borges filings appear against the backdrop of what federal prosecutors described in July as, not everyday political giving, but an elaborate secret scheme orchestrated by then-Ohio House Speaker Larry Householder to gain the speaker’s chair, elect political allies, pass a $1 billion nuclear bailout law and crush a ballot effort aimed at repealing it.

-Householder, who fellow Republicans have demoted but not unseated from the House, also maintains that he is innocent and expects to be vindicated.
+Householder, a Republican who’s been demoted but not unseated from the House, also maintains that he is innocent and expects to be vindicated.
 Federal prosecutors charge that FirstEnergy funneled millions through a network of private businesses, bank accounts and dark money groups controlled by Householder, who, along with four associates including Borges, spent it on candidates, campaigns, influence peddling and personal expenses.

+Bipartisan calls to remove Householder from office escalated this week, with both House Democrats and a pair of fellow Republicans introducing resolutions to do so.

-Both Householder and Borges have pleaded not guilty to racketeering charges.
+Both he and Borges have pleaded not guilty to racketeering charges.
 Two others charged in the probe have pleaded guilty and a third died by suicide in March.

 In his affidavit, Borges said recordings of conversations between him and Tyler Fehrman, who wore a wire for the FBI while working for the repeal effort, were “selectively edited to make those discussions appear as bad as possible.”
 Fehrman declined comment, referring a reporter to details in the criminal complaint.
 A preliminary review of Borges’ elections case is scheduled for June 24.